-Want to get into the spirit of Thanksgiving but can’t squeeze in a trip to the States?
-Fear not, we’ve got the low-down on where to get booked in to for the most sumptuous Thanksgiving feasts in town.
-Check out our round-up of the best places to celebrate Thanksgiving in London…
+Keen to get into the spirit of Thanksgiving but can’t squeeze in a trip to the States?
+Fear not, we’ve got the lowdown on the most sumptuous Thanksgiving feasts in town.
+Check out our round-up of the best places to celebrate Thanksgiving in London.

 Best Places to Celebrate Thanksgiving in London